 - Inhaled food

-Walking pneumonia is often the result of a lung infection from a bacterial microorganism called Mycoplasma pneumoniae.
+Walking pneumonia usually is due to a bacterium called Mycoplasma pneumoniae.

-Anyone at any age can get walking pneumonia.
-Walking pneumonia from mycoplasma is most common, though, in older children and adults younger than 40.
+Anyone can get it.
+Walking pneumonia from mycoplasma is most common in children, military recruits, and adults younger than 40.

-Symptoms generally appear 15 to 25 days after exposure to the mycoplasma and develop slowly over a period of two to four days.
-Symptoms include:
+Symptoms generally start 15 to 25 days after you’re exposed to mycoplasma and slowly worsen over two to four days.
+You might have:

 - Mild flu-like symptoms such as fever and chills